hashicorp/vault-guides/operations/aws-kms-unseal-ha/terraform/README.md

 # Vault Autounseal using AWS KMS

-In this guide, we'll show an example of how to use Terraform to provision an instance that can utilize an encryption key from AWS Key Management Services to unseal Vault.
+In this guide, we'll show an example of how to use Terraform to provision a cluster that can utilize an encryption key from AWS Key Management Services to unseal Vault.

 ## Overview
 Vault unseal operation either requires either a number of people who each possess a shard of a key, split by Shamir's Secret sharing algorithm, or protection of the master key via an HSM or cloud key management services (Google CKMS or AWS KMS).